Tabcorp/strummer/README.md

 ```

 This means all matchers are actually functions,
-and can potentially take extra parameters:
+and can potentially take extra parameters.

 ```js
 s.number({min:1, max:100})
 ```

-The full list of built-in matchers is:
+Some of the most common built-in matchers are

 - `s.object(fields)`
 - `s.array(min, max, of)`